-[2.9.1 Infrared (IR) Single Frequency Flame Detector
+[2.10.1 Infrared (IR) Single Frequency Flame Detector

-sensitive.
-Its disadvantages are being affected by

-temperature extremes and being subject to false alarms from a myriad of IR sources.
-The detector must be sensitive in the range of [] to [] micrometers only. ][2.9.2 Infrared (IR) Multi Frequency Flame Detector
+NOTE: The single frequency IR flame detector has the advantage of a fast response and is moderately sensitive.
+Its disadvantages are being affected by temperature extremes and being subject to false alarms from a myriad of IR sources.
+The detector must be sensitive in the range of [] to [] micrometers only.
+[2.10.2 Infrared (IR) Multi Frequency Flame Detector